 - Dessert Wine: You could consider serving this cake with a sweet dessert wine to complement the simple cake.

-If You're Interested In Other Desserts, You May Love These:
+💖 If You're Interested In Other Summery Desserts, You May Love These:

-If you tried this Grapefruit Olive Oil Cake Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
-I'd love to hear your feedback!
+If you tried this Grapefruit Olive Oil Cake Recipe or any other recipe on my site, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+I'd love to hear from you!

 Ingredients